Luis Germán Astete: Biography

 Once the constitutional government was restored in 1868, he was promoted to frigate captain.
 In 1871 he obtained his indefinite license, and in that state, he had active participation in the uprising in favor of Nicolás de Piérola against President Mariano Ignacio Prado.
-Then he took command of the Huáscar ironclad, on board which he was appointed commander of the National Regenerative Squadron.
-In that position, he faced the Royal Navy ships Shah and Amethyst in the Battle of Pacocha, on May 29, 1877.
-After this battle, which ended inconclusively, the rebels surrendered in Iquique to the forces loyal to president Prado.
+Then he took command of the ironclad Huáscar, on board which he was appointed commander of the National Regenerative Squadron.
+In that position, he faced the Royal Navy warships and in the Battle of Pacocha on 29 May 1877.
+After this battle, which ended inconclusively, the rebels surrendered in Iquique to the forces loyal to Prado.

 At the outbreak of the War of the Pacific, and already with the rank of captain, he was commissioned to acquire weapons and a ship in the United States, a task that was interrupted due to political swings.
 Back to Peru, he was named prefect of Callao and commander of the batteries during the defense of the port before the blockade of the Chilean squadron.
-He fought in the battles of San Juan and Miraflores, and had to order the destruction of several ships as well as Peru's first submarine, Toro Submarino, to prevent them from falling into enemy hands (January 1881).
+He fought in the battles of San Juan and Chorrillos and Miraflores, and in January 1881 ordered the scuttling of several warships as well as Peru's first submarine, Toro Submarino, to prevent them from falling into Chilean hands.

-After Lima was occupied by the Chileans, he marched to the Sierra and was elected deputy from Alto Amazonas to the National Assembly meeting in Ayacucho, but he did not join it and preferred to take up arms, joining the resistance of the Sierra led by Andrés A. Cáceres.
-He participated in the battles of Marcavalle and Pucará, and Concepción.
-In the battle of Huamachuco he had under his command the 4th Army Division of the Center and died as a result of a shot that pierced his forehead.
+After Lima was occupied by Chilean forces, he marched to the Sierra and was elected deputy from Alto Amazonas to the National Assembly meeting in Ayacucho, but he did not join it and preferred to take up arms, joining the Breña campaign led by Andrés Avelino Cáceres.
+He participated in the battles of Marcavalle and La Concepción.
+At the Battle of Huamachuco he had under his command the 4th Army Division of the Center and died as a result of a shot that pierced his forehead.